DougMidgley/SFMC-SDK/README.md

 -   Allows for both REST and SOAP methods
 -   Is opinionated about how Auth should be managed (only accepts a standard Auth method)
 -   Only uses Promises/Async-Await, no callbacks
+-   Maintainers of the semi-official lib from Salesforce are not responsive

 ## Usage